 According to Dr. Mahsa Salehi, clinical faculty member in ophthalmology at John Hopkins University School of Medicine, AOA guidelines “mention that fundus photography provides documentation and is the best routine approach to establish a baseline for routine comparisons.”
 Furthermore, she said, “They further point out that fundus photography is a more reproducible technique than the clinical exam for detecting posterior segment disease.
 It is not, however, medically necessary to document the existence of a condition, but medically necessary to establish the baseline to judge later if a disease is progressive.”

 One study evaluating a non-mydriatic widefield imaging system showed positive predictive values as high as 97% and negative predictive values up to 75% in the case of diagnosing retinal pathology.
-More information is available from the abstract.
-A clear baseline and more powerful predictive capabilities are critical in managing eye health and progressive eye diseases.
+Having a clear baseline of a patient’s eye health, as Dr. Mahsa Salehi stated, accounts for these high percentages in predictive values.